ahdis/hci-analyzer/input/pagecontent/development.md

       * **Note**: If there is a changed MedicationStatement (PADV CHANGE) without informationSource, take the Observation.performer, from where the changed MedicationStatement is referenced (see PMP1 UC).

    2. Composition.section.author
-      * -> PractitionerRole (Pracstatus value="comptitionerRole.practitioner -> Practitioner &#0124; PractitionerRole.organization -> Organization) => all resources can be taken from the input
+      * -> PractitionerRole (PractitionerRole.practitioner -> Practitioner &#0124; PractitionerRole.organization -> Organization) => all resources can be taken from the input
          * [1-1 SectionAuthor IN](Parameters-1-1-SectionAuthor-Input-Analyzer.json.html): AuthorSectionPractitionerRole -> AuthorSection &#0124; AuthorSectionOrganization =>
            [1-1 SectionAuthor OUT](Bundle-1-1-SectionAuthor-ConsolidatedMedicationCard.json.html): AuthorSectionPractitionerRole -> AuthorSection &#0124; AuthorSectionOrganization